sambacha/yearn-finance-tokenlist/.github/ISSUE_TEMPLATE/add-token-request.md

 ---
 name: Add token request
 about: Add a token to the tokenlist
-title: 'Request: add {Token name}'
+title: "Request: add {Token name}"
 labels: add-request
 ---

 - [ ] I understand that this is not the place to request a Uniswap token listing.